SamSamhuns/ml_gan_human_face_synthesis/README.md

 $ jt -t chesterish -T -f roboto -fs 12 -cellw 95% # Sets theme to chesterish, enables toolbar, sets font to robot, sets fontsize to 12, set cell width to 95% of screen
 ```

-### To log into Server and set up a jupyter notebook instance
+### To set up a Jupyter Notebook instance in a Server

 1.  `$ ssh username@server_ip_addr`
 2. Install anaconda in the server